Zaloog/dotenvhub/README.md

 ![header](https://raw.githubusercontent.com/Zaloog/dotenvhub/main/images/image_header.PNG)

 DotEnvHub helps storing and accessing your project specific .env files from a central place to setup your environment variables.
+Supporting you to follow the [12-factor] principles when developing applications.

 # Features
 - Organizes files centrally under `user_data_dir` following the [XDG] Basedir Spec